tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   output by the HPKE KEM.

-- Set the "payload" field to a randomly-generated string of L+C bytes, where C is the ciphertext expansion of selected AEAD scheme and L is the size of the ClientHelloInner message the client would use given an ECHConfig structure, padded according to {{padding}}.
+- Set the "payload" field to a randomly-generated string of L+C bytes, where C is the ciphertext expansion of the selected AEAD scheme and L is the size of the EncodedClientHelloInner the client would compute when offering ECH, padded according to {{padding}}.

 If the server sends an "encrypted_client_hello" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert